liferay-search/liferay-docs/en/developer/customization/articles/50-customizing-widgets/01-intro.markdown

 First let's talk about security.
-You may want to hide some classes or packages from the template context to limit the operations that Widget Templates can perform. @product@ provides some system settings, which can be accessed by navigating to *Control Panel* &rarr; *Configuration* &rarr; *System Settings* &rarr; *Template Engines* &rarr; *FreeMarker Engine*, to define the restricted classes, packages, and variables.
+You may want to hide some classes or packages from the template context to limit the operations that Widget Templates can perform. @sharepoint@ provides some system settings, which can be accessed by navigating to *Control Panel* &rarr; *Configuration* &rarr; *System Settings* &rarr; *Template Engines* &rarr; *FreeMarker Engine*, to define the restricted classes, packages, and variables.
 In particular, you may want to add